ads1986/congestion-tax-calculator/java/README.md

 Included Maven at the app

-Writed the Unit Test check if the implemented rules was correct based the description
+Writed the Unit Test to check if the implemented rules was correct

 - test with Saturday & Sunday
 - test with all public holidays